-April 1, 2026
+April 9, 2026

 Adam Ratner

-Transitioning from High School to College: A Mental Health Guide for Students & Families in Naperville and Chicago
+Teens' Transitioning from High School to College: A Mental Health Guide for Students & Families in Naperville and Chicago

-For many students in Naperville, Chicago, and the surrounding DuPage County area, the transition from high school to college is one of the most exciting milestones in life.
+For many teen students in Naperville, Chicago, and the surrounding DuPage County area, the transition from high school to college is one of the most exciting milestones in life.
 There are few transitions in life that carry as much excitement — and as much emotional weight — as the shift from high school senior to college freshman.
+It’s also one of the most psychologically complex.

-At Grow Wellness Group, we work closely with high school seniors and college-bound students navigating this exact transition.
+At Grow Wellness Group, we work closely with teen high school seniors and college-bound students navigating this exact transition.
 While it’s often framed as a time of independence and opportunity, many students quietly experience anxiety, pressure, uncertainty, and identity shifts that can feel tremendously overwhelming and sometimes debilitating.

-If you or your child are approaching this stage, it’s important to understand:
+If you or your child are approaching this stage, it’s important to understand: What you’re feeling is not only normal—it’s expected.
+Anything to the contrary, would not do this major teen adjustment justice.

 The Hidden Emotional Complexity of “Moving Forward”

 There’s a narrative we often tell about this stage of life: You’re supposed to be excited.
 You’re supposed to be ready.
 You’re supposed to have it figured out.
+Idealistically, these teenagers also have a plan and a path laid out in front of them, which they fully buy-into.
+But clinically, what we see is something different.
+The excitement for change is no doubt there, but with such a significant change comes tremendous adversity.

+In reality, many of these experiences happen simultaneously, which can result in a great deal of distress for these graduating High School students.
 Transitions, by nature, create instability.
 Even positive transitions can activate stress responses in the brain.
 When a student is leaving behind a structured, known environment and stepping into a more ambiguous, self-directed one, it’s natural for the nervous system to become more activated.

 In other words, if this feels hard—that’s not a problem.
 That’s a sign that something meaningful is happening.